Beyond Sleep: Themes

-Similarly, Alfred fights for his identity, as he attempts to become symmetrical to his ideal self-image and next to find confirmation for this image from others.
+Similarly, Alfred fights for his identity as he attempts to become symmetrical to his ideal self-image and to find confirmation for this image from others.
 The implication is that he finds himself in the third stage, yet his view of himself is far from complete, which becomes evident when he looks in the little mirror in his compass.
 The image that is supposed to lead him on his way is incomplete, because the mirror is so small that even when held at arm's length it cannot project his full face.
 Only after his separation from Arne does he become symmetrical to his mirror image, as borne out by his own description of his baffled face in the mirror when he discovers he must have read the compass wrong.
 At this point, with his mouth open in shock, his face is perfectly in tune with how he feels.
 Here, says Raat, I and self are one.
 Apparently he has entered the second stage, because not long before this episode he discovered that his camera, which symbolizes the third stage, was no longer working.

 This regression goes even further when Alfred's compass, and the mirror in it, disappears in a crack in a rock of stone.
 Alfred now enters the subjectivity characteristic of the first stage, also indicated by his use of his native language for the first time in weeks.
 Appropriately, he has to live in primitive circumstances until he reaches inhabited territory again.
 Surviving like the first prehistoric people, he ponders and worries less than before and finds himself in harmony with nature for the first time.

 Eventually, as the circular structure of the novel suggests, Alfred will make it back to his point of departure.
 The discovery of Arne's dead body brings Alfred to a state of confusion in which he climbs and descends the very mountain ridge that caused Arne's fatal fall.
 Earlier in the novel, Alfred was looking up to Arne's easy, self-confident way of handling such obstacles in the terrain.
 Now Alfred is his equal.
 An ominous side to this identification is that Alfred will offer to Professor Nummedal to finish Arne's project, and by doing so he puts himself again in the position of a dependent.